 Sure, there were attempts to resolve this using push-to-talk microphones that forced the camera to the current live mike and voice-tracking cameras which were supposed to move automatically to the current speaker.
 Apart from causing sea-sickness in the viewer from rapidly-tracking images, these voice-tracking cameras were pretty bad at finding the speaker unless the whole room was set up in something akin to an anechoic chamber because the audio tracking system would often mistake a reflected audio path as the direction of the speaker and focus on the source of the reflection from, for example, an adjacent wall.
-Not very helpful and, if an animated discussion broke out with multiple participants speaking at the same time, video chaos could ensue.
+Not very helpful and, if an animated discussion broke out with multiple participants speaking at the same time, video pandemonium could ensue.

 Add to this the vast improvement in display technology and the early problems around being able to discern who was speaking due to poor resolution have gone; in most rooms, everyone can now be seen clearly so why are we still deploying PTZ cameras?
 In fact they are now not only redundant, they are becoming a major problem.

 This term has been adopted to mean small rooms that have not previously been considered viable for video capability due to cost.
 Three big factors are coming into play to change things significantly:

 - User demand: for more video collaboration facilities in the workplace.